nicheface/variable-print/README.md

 ## Changelog

+- 2023-09-16 1.0.3: Added default configurations for more languages and finally completed the writing of the GitHub Actions release.yml.
+- 2023-09-15 1.0.2: Added a logo and GitHub action.
-  - 2023-09-15 1.0.0 Initial release
+- 2023-09-15 1.0.1: Improved the readme.
-Customize printing formats in extension settings, supporting multiple file extensions such as c|cpp|h with the same printing configuration.
+- 2023-09-15 1.0.0: Initial version.
+Customizable printing format in extension settings, supports multiple file extensions (c|cpp|h) with the same printing configuration.

 ## GitHub

 <https://github.com/nicheface/variable-print.git>

-Enjoy!